 Notes and substitutions

-- Kangkong: A leafy vegetable with long, hollow stems, adding a slight crunch and a mild, spinach-like flavor.
-It's also known as water spinach or labeled as ong choy in most Asian supermarkets.
-If you can't find it, you can use spinach, Swiss chard, or bokchoy as alternatives.
+- Kangkong: This leafy vegetable has long, hollow stems that add a nice crunch and a mild, spinach-like flavor.
+You might see it labeled as water spinach or ong choy in Asian supermarkets.
+If you can't find it, you can use Chinese spinach, Swiss chard, or bokchoy as alternatives.

 - Vinegar: Cane or coconut vinegar are traditionally used.
 If those aren't available, distilled white vinegar, rice vinegar, or apple cider vinegar are good alternatives.